QuickFixes/web-dev-with-friends/README.md

 On **Windows**:

+1. Install (at a minimum) VirtualBox and Vagrant, as noted above
-1. Open a command prompt in the `web-dev-with-friends` directory (in Explorer, you can Shift+right click on the directory and pick "Open command window here"; [screenshot][cmdhere])
+2. Open a command prompt inside the `web-dev-with-friends` respository you just cloned (in Explorer, you can Shift+right click on the directory and pick "Open command window here"; [screenshot][cmdhere])
-2. type in `setup.cmd` and press ENTER
+3. type in `setup.cmd` and press ENTER

 On **Unix-like operating systems** (macOS / Linux):

+1. Install (at a minimum) VirtualBox and Vagrant, as noted above
+2. Inside a terminal, `cd` to where you cloned the `web-dev-with-friends` repository
+3. run `./setup.sh` to start the installation

-macOS (née OS X) and most GNU/Linux distros will already have the tools you need installed.
-If you get an error on Linux when you type `git` at the command line, then install `git` (possibly `git-core`) from the distro's package manager.
+macOS (the OS formerly known as OS X) and most GNU/Linux distros will already have Git install installed.
+However, if you get an error on Linux when you type `git` at the command line, then install `git` (possibly `git-core`) from the distro's package manager.

-Then, paste these commands into a terminal (replacing the `/path/to/your/dev/stuff` as applicable):

-    cd ~/path/to/your/dev/stuff
-    git clone git@github.com:QuickFixes/web-dev-with-friends.git
-    cd web-dev-with-friends
-    ./setup.sh

-Replace `git@github.com` with `git@github.uc.edu` if you are a UC student and don't have a GitHub(.com) account.

 ### Detailed instructions for Windows